 Science Education Title: Angular Momentum

 Overview: Angular momentum is defined as the product of the moment of inertia of an object and the angular velocity of the object.
-Like its linear analog angular momentum is conserved, meaning that the total angular momentum of a system will not change if there are no external torques on the system.
+Like its linear analog, angular momentum is conserved, meaning that the total angular momentum of a system will not change if there are no external torques on the system.
 A torque is the rotational equivalent of a force.

+The fact that it is a conserved makes angular momentum an important quantity in physics.
+If the net torque on a system is zero the final angular momentum will equal the initial angular momentum which is very helpful for understanding rotational dynamics as well as solving rotation problems.

 The goal of this experiment will be to measure the angular momentum of a rotating rod and use the fact that angular momentum is conserved to explain two rotational demonstrations.